 Manchester City and England international star footballer Raheem Sterling has arranged for 550 pupils from his old school in north London to attend the FA Cup semi-final between his side and Brighton at Wembley Stadium this weekend.

 Students from Ark Elvin Academy in Wembley also got the opportunity to meet Sterling and thank him in person at City's training complex in Manchester on Thursday.
-A video from the visit is available on Manchester City's website.

 Sterling, 24, was raised near the school after moving from Jamaica aged five and attended Copland Community School, which closed and re-opened as Ark Elvin in 2014.
 The story of Mr Sterling's gift to the students at Elvin has made international headlines.